hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 Vault take care of issuing a dynamic secret key every time a client wants to SSH into the remote host.

-When a Vault authenticated client requests for a credential, Vault server creates a key-pair, uses the previously shared secret key to login to the remote host and appends the newly generated public key to ~/.ssh/authorized_keys file of the desired username.
-Vault uses a install script (configurable) to achieve this.
+When a Vault authenticated client requests for a dynamic credential, Vault server creates a key-pair, uses the previously shared secret key to login to the remote host and appends the newly generated public key to ~/.ssh/authorized_keys file for the desired username.
+Vault uses an install script (configurable) to achieve this.

-To run the script without prompts, password requests for sudoers should be disabled at remote hosts.
+To run this script in super user mode without password prompts, `NOPASSWD` option for sudoers should be enabled at all remote hosts.

 File: `/etc/sudoers`